 NVTC Advocacy Contact

-If you have questions or comments regarding NVTC's policy activities, please contact NVTC's Public Policy Manager, Troy Murphy at email@example.com
+If you have questions or comments regarding NVTC's policy activities, please contact NVTC's Director of Policy, Troy Murphy at email@example.com

 The Northern Virginia Technology Council (NVTC) has worked for many years in partnership with Virginia policymakers to advance a strong, innovative technology policy framework.